 A. A defendant in the action resides;

-D. Where the plaintiff resides if no real property is involved.
+C. The plaintiff resides if no real property is involved in the action.

 Section 1391(e) of Title 28 is a venue statute and confers no jurisdiction upon the court.
 See Andrus v.
 Charlestone Stone Products Co., Inc., 436 U.S. 604, 608 n.6 (1978).
 A suit for money damages to be paid by an individual who is or was a federal employee "is not encompassed by the venue provisions of § 1391(e)."
 Stafford v.
 Briggs, 444 U.S. 527, 542 (1980); see also Micklus v.
 Carlson, 632 F.2d 227, 240-41 (3d Cir.
 1980).
 This section may not be used to obtain venue over a former employee, where the federal employment had terminated as of the date suit was filed or the individual was joined as a defendant.
 See Sutain v.
 Shapiro and Lieberman, 678 F.2d 115, 117 (9th Cir.
 1982).